 Are you a woman who is over 50 years old?
-Do you have pain in your muscles and stiffness in the areas of your neck, shoulders and hips?
+Do you have pain in your muscles and stiffness in the areas of your neck, shoulders, and hips?
 Do you feel that after a long rest, you feel stiffness in your body?
 These are some of the classic symptoms of polymyalgia.

-An inflammatory syndrome, Polymyalgia rheumatica (PMR) affects the musculature of the upper extremities and lower extremities.
+An inflammatory disease, Polymyalgia rheumatica (PMR) affects the musculature of the upper extremities and lower extremities.
 The term comes from the Greek “poly” (many), “my” (muscle) and algia (pain).
 Put together it literally means “many muscle pain”.
 The second term “rheumatica” is for “muscle and soft tissues”.

 Signs and symptoms

-Polymyalgia and temporal arteritis
+PMR and giant cell temporal arteritis

-Because of these facts, symptoms may also include headache, jaw or facial soreness, scalp tenderness, vision distortion, aches in the limbs due to decreased blood flow and tiredness.
+Because of these facts, symptoms may also include a headache, jaw or facial soreness, scalp tenderness, vision distortion, aches in the limbs due to decreased blood flow and tiredness.

 A maintenance dose of cortisone is given for at least one year.
 If improvement is observed, Prednisone or cortisone is gradually reduced until withdrawn after 6 months.
-If symptoms persist and giant cell arteritis is suspected with polymyalgia, a higher dose combined with immunosuppressive drugs such as methotrexate will be prescribed.
+If symptoms persist and giant cell arteritis is suspected with PMR, a higher dose combined with immunosuppressive drugs such as methotrexate will be prescribed.